loosolab/Datenanalyse-2021/wp3/README.md

 Simply clone this repository.
 Before running the clustering script you will need to also install [pysam](https://pypi.org/project/pysam/) in your python environment.
 Also, for processing the data, the use of [SAM-Tools](https://www.htslib.org/download/) is recommended.
 The post TOBIAS scripts require the python modules argparse, numpy, pandas, scipy, os and matplotlib to function.

-You also need to download the [TOBIAS snakemake repository](https://github.molgen.mpg.de/loosolab/TOBIAS_snakemake) and set up the anaconda environment with the yaml file provided in it like this:
+You need to download the [TOBIAS snakemake repository](https://github.molgen.mpg.de/loosolab/TOBIAS_snakemake) and set up the anaconda environment with the yaml file provided in it like this:

 ```bash
 conda env create -f environments/snakemake.yaml
 ```
+You will also need to place the folders "scripts", "snakfiles", "environments", and the "Sankefile" from the same repository in the folder you want to do your analysis in.

 For visualization purposes, you can use [WIlsON](https://academic.oup.com/bioinformatics/article/35/6/1055/5078467).
 A docker container as well as instructions how to use it are provided [here](https://hub.docker.com/r/loosolab/wilson/).

 Workflow description and example